Implementing your first Facebook feed

 Click on the menu in “Replace schedule” (on the right side) and select “Edit”.

-Now, delete the current URL in the “URL” field, and paste in the Confect feed URL you’ve copied in the first step.
+Now, delete the current URL in the “URL” field, and paste in the Confect catalog URL you’ve copied in the first step.

-We recommend you set the “Frequency and time” to “Hourly”, as this is how often Confect updates any changes to your data source.
+We recommend you set the “Frequency and time” to “Hourly”.

-If your catalog retrieves product information via an integration (called "partner platform" in Facebook), there will be no URL in the data source for you to replace.
+If your catalog uses an integration (called "partner platform" in Facebook), there will be no URL in the data source for you to replace.
+This is the case for most Shopify shops, for instance.

-In that case, simply add the Confect URL as a "Supplementary feed" inside the catalog.
+In that case, add the Confect URL as a "Supplementary feed" inside the catalog.

 Here, just click "Add supplementary feed" and go through the steps that Facebook will show.